nuxt/docs/en/faq/host-port.md

 # How to edit host and port?

-You can configure the connection variables in different ways, listed **from highest to lowest priority**:
+You can configure the connection variables in different ways.
+They are listed **from highest to lowest priority**.

+> **Note:** If port is assigned the string value of '0' (not 0, which is falsy) then it will be assigned an open port at random.

 ## As direct arguments